Emergence of generic first-passage time distributions for large Markovian networks: First-Passage Time Theory for Markovian Networks

 so the $n$-th FPT moment is given by:

+Note that the target state can always be set to be state $N$, without loss of generality.
+In the following, we will keep the target state implicit in the notation, with the understanding that we are always considering the first-passage time to $N$, i.e., we shall write $\tau_i$ and $f_{i}(t)$ instead of $\tau_{i\to N}$ and $f_{i\to N}(t)$.
 For notational clarity, we write $\tau^{(1)}_i=\langle\tau_m\rangle$ for the mean first-passage time (MFPT) and define $M:=(-K^{T})^{-1}$ in the following.
-The components of this matrix have a graph-theoretical interpretation originating from the All-Minors Matrix-Tree Theorem, a generalization of Kirchhoff's theorem (see also Supplement I) \cite{chaiken1982combinatorial,NamPhD,nam2023linear}:
+The components of this matrix have a graph-theoretical interpretation if the Markovian network is interpreted as weighted and directed graph $G$, with the weights corresponding to the transition rates, which originates from the All-Minors Matrix-Tree Theorem, a generalization of Kirchhoff's theorem (see also Supplement I) \cite{chaiken1982combinatorial,NamPhD,nam2023linear}:

-where $\mathcal{T}_{[N]}$ denotes the sum over all spanning trees rooted at $N$ and $\mathcal{F}^{i\to j}_{[j,N]}$ are the two-tree spanning forests with one tree rooted at $N$ and the other one rooted at $j$ containing $i$.
-The weight $w(G)$ of graph $G$ is defined as the product over all the edges (rates) of $G$, i.e., $w(G):=\prod_{k_{ij}\in E(G)}k_{ij}$.
-In particular, this implies that $M_{ij}$ is non-negative $\forall i,j$ and all components are positive if and only if the graph is strongly connected (ergodic) except for maybe $N$ (there is a path from any vertex excluding $N$ to any other vertex).
+where $\sum_{\mathcal{T}_{[N]}}$ denotes the sum over all spanning trees rooted at $N$ and $\sum_{\mathcal{F}^{i\to j}_{[j,N]}}$ is the sum over the two-tree spanning forests with one tree rooted at $N$ and the other one rooted at $j$ containing $i$.
+The weight $w(S)$ of a subgraph $S\subseteq G$ is defined as the product over all of its edges (rates) $E(S)\subseteq E(G)$, i.e., $w(S):=\prod_{k_{ij}\in E(S)}k_{ij}$.
+In particular, this implies that $M_{ij}$ is non-negative $\forall i,j$ and all components are positive if and only if the base graph $G$ from which the spanning trees and forests are taken is strongly connected (ergodic) except for maybe $N$ (there is a path from any vertex excluding $N$ to any other vertex).
 Applying this identity to Eq. (\ref{eq:FPT_moments}), one obtains, for instance, for the mean:

 and one can also get similar expressions for higher moments.
 In Fig.~\ref{fig:graph_tree_forest_augmented}(a), we show as an example a Markovian network with five vertices.
 Fig.~\ref{fig:graph_tree_forest_augmented}(b) and (c) show examples for a spanning tree and for a two-tree spanning forest of that network, respectively.